compmem/smile/docs/smile_states.rst

 ==========================

 The other basic type of SMILE states are the **Action** states.
-The Action states handle both the input and output in your experiment.
+The Action states handle both the input and output in experiments.
 The following are subclasses of WidgetState.

 .. note::